nikkhilpareek/Data-Structures-and-Algorithms/README.md

 # Data Structures and Algorithms
-This Repository is the home of all the pieces of code I have written or I will be writing during my journey to learn Data Structures and Algorithms. <br> Platforms Used for Practice - Coding Ninjas & Leetcode.
+This Repository is the home of all the pieces of code I have written or I will be writing during my journey to learn Data Structures and Algorithms. <br>
+Platforms Used for Practice - Coding Ninjas, Leetcode, GeeksForGeeks.

-<b> Do not forget to check "Code Dump" in this repository - it is the Collection of some Questions I found interesting to solve during this journey (These Questions are not included in any day's folder.
+<b> Do not forget to check "Code Dump" in this repository - it is the Collection of some Questions I found interesting to solve during this journey (These Questions are not included in any day's folder.)

 <br>